 With the above advice in mind, let’s take a look at a selection of the best body cameras available right now…

-With a brand name straight out of Soviet era Russia, this no-nonsense body camera pares operation back to just three simple buttons, offering a generous 21-megapixel photo resolution, a 10 megapixel infrared night vision mode that activates automatically in the dark, and lens with a 140° angle of view.
-Attachment to clothing is via the choice of two rotatable clips – one large, one small – while video (1296P, 1080P or 720P) from the device can be streamed to your smartphone (there is no screen on the body camera itself).
+With a brand name straight out of Soviet era Russia, this no-nonsense extremely-capable body camera pares operation back to a few simple well-sized buttons, offering a generous 24-megapixel photo resolution.
+There's a infrared night vision mode that activates automatically in the dark that can pick out faces at 30 feet, and the lens has a generous 170° angle of view.
+Attachment to clothing is via a rotatable clip – while video (1296P, 1080P or 720P) from the device can be streamed to your smartphone.
+This updated model even features a built-in screen, giving the choice of how and where you review footage.
 The integral rechargeable lithium ion battery is good for five hours of constant use in 1080P video mode or it can be stretched to 16 hours if the unit is placed in standby mode.
-A USB cable, power charger and user manual are included in the box.
-This is both comprehensive and affordable with it.
+A brilliant body cam package at this price.

 Discretion is the name of the game when it comes to this personal security device or, cough, spy cam.
 It’s a small and lightweight body camera option that also comes supplied with a clip, or, alternatively, can be worn about the neck, pendant-style.
 Chief among its enticing features is Full HD video up to 30fps, for which you’ll want to make use of the 32GB card supplied out of the box.
 Alternatively, a 64GB microSD card is offered.
 If there’s a compromise due to its diminutiveness, it’s that battery life can’t match others here at a comparatively paltry 180 minutes from a full charge.
 What some may find useful here, however, is that the device features a built-in USB port for connecting directly to a laptop of PC for transferring footage.
 If you want simplicity, then this device delivers.